jaredbeck/graph_matching/README.md

 ### 3. Maximum Weighted Matching in Bipartite Graphs

-Not yet implemented.
+Uses the [Augmenting Path][5] algorithm from Maximum Cardinality Matching, with the "scaling" approach described by Gabow (1983) and Galil (1986).

-Currently considering Gabow (1983) and Galil (1986).
+Not yet benchmarked or well tested.

 ### 4. Maximum Weighted Matching in General Graphs